AImissq/tunnelMe-HowTo/README.md

  4. OR get a public URL from https://localhost.run/
  5. Or get a publc URL from  https://pagekite.net/

- 6. Dowload repo and inside 'view' folder put your static site.
+ 6. Dowload repo and inside 'views' folder put your static site.
 Be aware that in view folder must be present a 'index.html' file